Radiation Therapy Program

 RTT 3120.
 Clinical Simulation Lab I.

-Students are provided instruction and simulated practice in a controlled laboratory setting.
-This course provides first-year students foundational clinical set-up skills from which to build on during the clinical learning practicum course.
+This course provides instruction and simulates practice in a controlled laboratory setting.
+Students are provided with instruction, demonstration and participation in immobilization, positioning and simulation with the aid of an anthropomorphic phantom.
+Students learn foundational clinical set-up skills from which to build on during the directed clinical learning practicum course.

 Grade Mode: Standard Letter